 The offer of reciprocity, or even actual reciprocity, does not reduce the value of a gift given to you.
 You may not designate a friend, family member, or entity (for example, a charity) to receive a gift that you cannot receive.

-The full text of Public Officers Law §73 and §74 is available at the New York State Joint Commission on Public Ethics site.
-You can also refer to the Ethics Knowledgebase on the commission website for advisory opinions and other detailed guidance.
+The full text of Public Officers Law §73 and §74 is available on the New York State Joint Commission on Public Ethics site.

 For updates or comments on the contents of this page…